Ahmed Aboudouh

 Ahmed Aboudouh is an associate fellow with the Chatham House Middle East and North Africa Programme, based in London.
 He is a foreign affairs, security and geopolitics specialist.
 He focuses on China’s rising influence in the MENA region, Gulf geopolitics, the US-China competition and its implications worldwide.

-He is a nonresident fellow with the Atlantic Council in Washington, DC, and currently heads the China Studies research unit at the Emirates Policy Center (EPC).
-Previously, Ahmed held the position of consultant editor at The Independent, where he played a key role in building the paper’s partnerships with the most influential Middle East publishing powerhouses and contributed to the newspaper’s overseas coverage.
+He is a non-resident fellow with the Atlantic Council in Washington, DC, and currently heads the China Studies research unit at the Emirates Policy Center (EPC).
+Previously, Ahmed held the position of consultant editor at The Independent, where he played a key role in building their partnerships with the most influential Middle East publishing powerhouses and contributed to the newspaper’s overseas coverage.

 Past experience